Dliv3/Venom/README-en.md

   This method will add the iptables rules, iptables forwards the traffic of the `reuse-port` to the `lport`, and then distribute the traffic by the agent.

-  One thing to note is that if the `sigterm`or `sigint` ends the agent (kill or ctrl-c), the agent can automatically clean up the iptables rules.
+  One thing to note is that if the `sigterm`or `sigint` ends the agent (kill or ctrl-c), the agent will automatically clean up the iptables rules.
 If the agent is killed by `kill -9`, the iptables rule cannot be automatically cleaned up and needs to be cleaned manually because the agent program cannot deal with the `sigkill` signal.

   In order to prevent the iptables rules from being automatically cleaned up and the penetration tester cannot access the 80-port service, the second port reuse method uses `iptables -m recent` to control whether the iptables forwarding rules are enabled through special tcp packets.